 If you are relocating to Bangor with your family, you may well need information about local schools and childcare.
 In Gwynedd, children are allowed to start primary school on a part-time basis in the September following their 3rd birthday.
 Full-time attendance in primary school will start in September following their 4th birthday.

 There are 106 primary schools, 14 secondary schools and 3 special schools in Gwynedd.
-Please click here for information about primary and secondary schools in the Bangor area and admission policies or contact the Local Authority at:
+Please click here for information about primary and secondary schools in the Bangor area.

 The Gwynedd Information Service for Children, Young People and Families has a website including all sorts of useful information about:

 - Things to do in your area - clubs, events

 - Childcare in your area.
 What are your options?

 Gwynedd-Ni is an Information Service.
 You can contact for:

 - list of childcare, e.g. Chilminders, Nurseries, After School Clubs, Cylchoedd Meithin

 - Information about local services e.g. GISDA, CAB, Barnados, Health

 - support to set up new childcare provison e.g. registering to be a Childminder